Reviewed Date: 05/12/2023

 MTAS frequently hears feedback from collection system operators who state that "the newest sewer lines and manholes have more I/I than the old ones."
 Considering that the construction materials available today are far superior to those in the past, one can only conclude the workmanship is far inferior, and that inspection was lacking.

 The design itself should meet design criteria set by the state.
 That design and the equipment choices should meet the approval of operations and management personnel.
 These people, along with the engineer, should be able to give an assurance that the design will produce a water quality that meets, at a minimum, the regulatory standards.
 There should be a level of comfort among the financial staff that the project and subsequent operational expenses are affordable.
 As construction begins, remind all personnel — from the professionals to the least experienced laborer — that a high-quality project is expected.
 Specified materials must be installed according to design, using construction methods that result in a long-lasting project and are on budget and on time.
 The contractor and inspector both should document daily activities and progress on the construction site.
-Payment requests will be made based on the construction progress.
-Make payments to the contractor quickly.
+The purpose and use of documentation must be clearly understood by both parties and coordinated by the project manager.
+Typically, the contractor and inspector reconcile their respective documentation at the end of each workday.
+This is critical since payment requests will be made based on the construction progress that is verified/reconciled based on daily inspection reports.
+The owner should make payments to the contractor quickly.
+Specific requirements for submittal of pay requests (e.g., paper versus electronic; submitted by the first Monday of each month) should be clearly communicated at the onset of the project.
 If there are disputes regarding payment requests, reconcile them quickly, preferably using a previously agreed upon method.